Carrot Letter of the Week Activity

-I am always trying to find activities that can be part of a holiday we celebrate but aren’t so targeted that readers who do not celebrate it can’t use it either today or another time in the year.
-So this Letter C craft was born, carrots can be part of a unit on gardening, healthy eating or for us something we make in preparation for the Easter bunny.
+I am always trying to find activities that can be part of a holiday we celebrate, but aren’t so targeted that readers who do not celebrate it can’t use it either today or another time in the year.
+So this Letter C is for carrot letter of the week activity was born.
+Carrots can be part of a unit on gardening, healthy eating, or for us, something we make in preparation for the Easter bunny.

-- Start by writing a C on the cardboard, I tried to make mine thicker at the top and thinner at the bottom to make it resemble a carrot.
+- Start by writing a C on the cardboard.
+I made mine thicker at the top and thinner at the bottom to make it resemble a carrot.
+Don’t forget to remind your child of letter sounds, as you work on your carrot letter of the week activity.

 - Pour some orange paint into a dish.

 - Paint!
 My son loves this glass sponge and how it paints.
-I love that the sponges make the paint go thinner which makes it dry faster.
+I love that the sponges make the paint go on thinner, which makes it dry faster.

 - Let it dry, cut out.